A journey to the west of Tibet.

 Drive through a wide valley along a scenic river and look out on the grazing lands of yaks and sheep.
 Towards the south, you can see sand dunes, rocky mountains, and snow-capped peaks.
 Depending on the season, nomads and other mobile shopkeepers will be attired in beautiful traditional costume.
 Join them for a cup of hot tea in their home.
 Continue drive West.
 In late afternoon you will catch your first sight of Holy Lake Manasarovar and Mt.
 Kailash.
 Prepare for the Mt.
 Kailash Kora once you arrive.
 Spend the night at Darchen where you can enjoy close-up view of Kailash at any point in this one street town.

-Day 7: 1st Day of the Mt.
+September 6th/Day 7: 1st Day of the Mt.
 Kailash kora, trekking distance 19km and 6 -7 hours.
+FULL MOON and KALACHARKA DAY

 Walk along beautiful rocky cliffs, take deep breaths of fresh air.
 From time to time, the face of Mt.
 Kailash will appear.
 The trail passes the stone piled pass with colorful prayer flags, famous Tarpoche Flagpole, sky burial site and then enters Lha Chu valley. at the gate of this rocky canyon, a small monastery called Chugu Monastery with meditation cave of Tibetan Great Yogi Melaripa is on the left side of this canyon across the river.
 If you are a good trekker and interested in meditation, you can follow the small trail leading to this monastery at the left side of the river while others may continually go on main trail.
 Pay a visit to this monastery takes extra one hour.
 Afterwards, you can join the main trail cross the bridge below the monastery.
 Both sides of this canyon are high steep rocky mountains which are representing Bodhisattvas.
 Fox example, the three high rocky mountains at the left before reach Dirapuk Monastery represent “Rigsum Gonpo” in Tibetan or Three Bodhisattvas ( Manjushri, Avalokiteshvara and Vajrapani).
 After half hour of walking, you will reach sacred Dira Puk monastery which is located at an elevation of 5,000 meters by mid-afternoon.
 Here you can see the North face of the Mt.
 Kailash.
 This sight is also considered as a birthplace of Shiva – one of the primary forms of God in Hinduism.
 Spend the night in the monastery guest house.